 Patients are asked to arrive 10 minutes prior to their appointment to check in.
 If arriving more than 10 minutes early, patients may be advised to wait outside or in their vehicles to protect waiting room capacity and the ability to properly distance.

 Patients and visitors are required to be masked upon entering the clinic and remain masked for their entire visit.
+The CDC strongly recommends a paper mask rather than a cloth mask.
 If you do not have a mask, one will be provided for you.
 Hand sanitizer is available.

 "The Clinic was kept very clean, and I was seen quickly.
 They took time to educate me on my condition."